geekan/MetaGPT-docs/src/en/guide/tutorials/customize_llms_for_roles_or_actions.md

-# Configure LLM for roles or actions
+# Customize LLMs for roles or actions

 MetaGPT allows you to use different LLMs for different Roles and Actions within your team.
 This greatly enhances the flexibility and realism of team interactions, enabling each Role to choose the most suitable LLM based on its specific needs, background, and the characteristics of each Action.
 This fine-grained control over the quality and direction of conversations creates a more immersive and authentic interactive experience.
-Before getting started, make sure you have read [Configuration](../get_started/configuration.md) and [Debate](../use_cases/multi_agent/debate.md).
+Before getting started the tutorial, make sure you have read [Configuration](../get_started/configuration.md) and [Debate](../use_cases/multi_agent/debate.md).

 Here are the setup steps:

-1. Define Configurations: Use default configurations or load custom configurations from the `~/.metagpt` directory.
+1. Define Configurations: Use default configurations or customize configurations from the `~/.metagpt` directory.

 2. Assign Configurations: Allocate specific LLM configurations to Roles and Actions.
 The priority of configurations is as follows: Action config > Role config > Global config (config in config2.yaml).